zihanghliu/LIFT/README.md

 # set hyperparameters
 lora_rank = ...  # rank for low-rank approximation, recommended to be 128
 filter_rank = ...  # rank for low rank approximation, recommended to be 128
-update_interval = ...  # update interval for the projection matrix
+update_interval = ...  # interval for updating the mask

 optimizer_grouped_parameters = [
     {